 Edison's Electric Light and Power System

-At New York City’s Pearl Street station, where it was first installed, Edison’s team designed a huge dynamo—the largest ever built—which they nicknamed the Jumbo, and built six of them for the Pearl Street station.
+At New York City’s Pearl Street station, where such a system was first installed, Edison’s team designed a huge dynamo—the largest ever built up till that time—which they nicknamed the "Jumbo," and built six of them for the Pearl Street station.
 Each Jumbo weighed about 27 tons and had a 10-foot armature shaft and an output of 100 kilowatts.
 Each dynamo was driven by a steam engine, which received steam from boilers located in another part of the plant.
 The Pearl Street plant was designed to run up to 1,400 lamps (light bulbs inserted into fixtures) continuously, and served an area of about one square mile.

 Customers were connected to the station by thick copper wires run inside tubes called conduits.
 Edison believed that running wires overhead on poles might be dangerous, and doing so would put electric power in competition with the dozens of telephone and telegraph wires already darkening the New York skies.
 He decided to put the wires underground.
 The insulation for the wiring had to be carefully applied, and the streets dug up to install the conduits.
 At first, Edison used two copper wires to distribute electricity, but the cost of the heavy wires would contribute to the plant’s inability to make a profit for the first five years of its operation.
 In later installations, Edison adopted a three-wire system that allowed the use of thinner wires, which saved some of the expense of the copper.

 From his customer’s point of view, the most important part of the system was the light bulb.
 While Edison is often remembered as the inventor of the light bulb, there were several incandescent bulbs before his and the principle of incandescence had been known for decades.
 Edison did, however, achieve a long-lived, practical bulb.
 The problem with the earliest incandescent bulbs was that the metallic filament within the bulb would become too hot and melt.
 Edison found that a filament made of a loop of carbonized thread did not melt.
 This new design offered long life, high electrical resistance (for efficiency), and a pleasing soft light.
-Along with another key innovation, the improved vacuum pump, Edison was able to construct his first practical incandescent bulb in late 1879.
+Along with another key innovation, the improved vacuum pump, Edison had been able to construct his first practical incandescent bulb in late 1879.

 For more information on the history of the electrification of New York City, Joseph Cunningham’s book, New York Power, is available for purchase from Amazon.com